taseentin/Profile_card/README.md

 # Profile_card
- Simple ways to find me
+ Simple website that help share my contact information with a place to see more